Uda Aida

 Uda Aida is a 2019 Indian-Punjabi Drama-comedy film written by Naresh Kathooria and directed by Ksshitij Chaudhary.
 Co-produced by Friday Russh Motion Pictures, Ksshitij Chaudhary Films, Naresh Kathooria Films, it stars Tarsem Jassar, and Neeru Bajwa in lead roles with B.N.
 Sharma, Gurpreet Ghuggi and Karamjit Anmol in supporting roles.
-In the film, a poor family has to cope with rich kids and their parents when their son is enrolled into a prestigious school.
+In the film, a poor and uneducated family from a village has to cope with rich city kids and their parents when their son is enrolled into a prestigious school.

 The film was released theatrically on 1 February 2019.
 The film opened to positive response from critics and audience.
 The entire cast of the film got appreciation.